Hellraiser III: Hell on Earth: Post-production

 Kuppin suggested that Hickox use the non-linear editing system Ediflex, which was made by a company he owned.
-This was quickly abandoned after the software turned out to be too time-consuming.
+This was quickly abandoned after the software proved too time-consuming.
 Miramax soon became interested in distributing the film in the US, but what happened next is contentious.
 According to Hickox, Bob Weinstein loved the rough cut he saw and offered Hickox money for additional effects work and to redo the ending.
-This resulted in an early use of computer-generated imagery – the first in a horror film – to add several gory scenes.
+This led to the early use of CGI – the first in a horror film – to add several gory scenes.

-Barker disputes this account and says that Kuppin showed him a work print.
+Barker disputes this account, saying that Kuppin showed him a work print.
 Unimpressed, Barker declined an executive producer credit, criticizing the film's ending and low-budget effects work.
-After Miramax become involved, Barker says Weinstein asked for his honest evaluation of the film.
+After Miramax became involved, Barker says Weinstein asked for his honest evaluation of the film.
 Barker reiterated his criticisms, and, at Weinstein's urging, came in to fix the film.
 In Barker's account, he was the one responsible for Farrell's bondage scene, additional scenes of extended gore in the nightclub massacre, and the CGI when Leigh's character Sandy is skinned.
 Regardless of the extent of Barker's involvement in post-production, it was now enough for him to accept an executive producer credit, and the film was given a "Clive Barker Presents" banner.
 Additionally, Barker promoted the film alongside Candyman.